 When it comes to protecting your staff and students’ PIII, a one-fits-all approach simply won’t cut it.
 In order to close the digital divide in your district rather than widen it, your security policies need to be based on based on users’ unique attributes.
-For further insight into balancing accessibility with security, be sure to check out our discussion with Enboard President and CTO Michael Knight.
+To learn more about engineering safe, secure resource access across your schools and beyond, reach out to Enboard.

 Complete solutions.
 Excellent Service.

 Make the most of your resources & personnel with the Enboard Suite.